Healthcare is provided by your doctor, the NHS urgent care centre at York District Hospital and various chemists, dentists and opticians in York.

-Your doctor also provides contraception, as well as confidential contraceptive advice.
+Your doctor provides contraception as well as confidential contraceptive advice.

 Don't make an appointment with the doctor for dental problems - you must see a dentist.

 You can find local dentists using NHS choices or by calling NHS England on +44 (0)300 311 22 33.
 Patients need to be registered with a doctor in order to qualify for NHS dental treatment.
-Note that dental appointments are not free - see the 'Costs' tab.
+Note that dental appointments are not free - see costs information below.

 Find local opticians using NHS Choices.

-To see if you can get help with treatment costs, please contact a Student Welfare Adviser.
+To see if you can get help with treatment costs, you can contact the Student Support & Advice Team.

 The NHS (National Health Service) system in the UK can be very different to arrangements within your home country.
 Read about how the UK medical system works (UKCISA.org.uk).
 Our support pages for international students have more information.